Undergraduate and Precollege Programs

 Degree Audit

 Each student is encouraged to review their MyDegree Audit each semester.
 Degree Audit is a computerized analysis of the student’s progress toward the degree that will indicate which requirements remain to be completed.
-The MyDegree Audit is available on MyAccess (new window).
-Every student majors in liberal studies, and each must also have a concentration.
+The MyDegree Audit is available on GU Experience.
+Every student majors in liberal studies and must also have a concentration.
 An admitted student is initially enrolled in the concentration that they declared in the admissions application.
 Students must meet with their academic advisor to discuss whether changing concentrations will necessitate additional coursework by the student.

 Degree Conferral Timeline